 Nothing has affected the history of Trollhättan as much as the Trollhättan Waterfalls.
 Here the first industries grew up and it was due to the waterfalls that the Trollhätte canal and locks were designed to allow shipping to pass safely during its journey south towards Gothenburg or north towards Lake Vänern.

-Today, the falls no longer thunder continuously as they did before, but the water is released at specific times during the summer.
+Today, the falls no longer thunder continuously as they did before, but the water is released at specific times during the summer (due to the ongoing energy crisis there will be no release of water in the falls during summer 2023 except from during the Fallens Dagar (Waterfall Days) festival 21-23 July.
 To see current dates and times visit this page.

 Even if there is no water in the riverbed, you are offered a fantastic view of the area and there are many exciting places to discover along the way.
 Start your walk at Hansenplatsen monument and begin by walking over Strömkarlsbron bridge, adorned with the statue Strömkarlen, the local version of Näcken (Neck – water spirit) which deep down is a friendly figure but who punished those who came to the city to cause mischief.

 Then go up the stairs and follow the nature trail.
 There are viewpoints and areas with benches and tables if you want to sit down for a while.
 Then go down the stairs and cross the Oscarsbron bridge and see how the Göta River continues south after the waterfalls, you also see the nature reserve Älvrummet that follows the water.
 Walk past Hojum's hydroelectric power station and Trollhättan's church where you turn left and follow Åkersbergsvägen street back.

 A swedish "fika" (coffee) with the best view